data-mechanics/course-2017-fal-proj/htw93_tscheung_wenjun/README.md

 BostonHotelData |  Apply our custom algorithm to give a new score to each hotel | BostonHotelCustomScore BostonHotelCustomScore| Apply Correlation coefficient to figure out the most related factor to our custom score system | BostonHotelCorrelation
 BostonHotelCustomScore, BostonHotel | Use K-means to cluster hotels based on new custom score and select best coordinates to build a new protential hotel | BostonHotelProtential
+BostonHotelCustomScore, BostonHotel | run K-means on every possible permutation, then caculate the score and ranking to form a new dataset | BostonHotelPotentialPermutation